mvolkmann/blog/src/smalltalk/40-colors.md

 A `ColorEditorPanel` is a subclass of `DialogPanel` that is used to select a color from a cube of colors.
+In menus this is referred to as the "ColorMix Editor".

 <img alt="ColorEditorPanel"
   src="/blog/assets/cuis-color-editor-panel.png?v={{pkg.version}}"